Resource ordering

 Task 2:

-manifest and fill in your sshd
+Create an sshd/manifests/init.pp manifest and fill in your sshd class with the

-service resource.
+openssh-server package resource and sshd service resource.
 Don't forget to include

-to specify the relationship between these two resources.
+a require or before to specify the relationship between these two resources.

 (If you need a hint, feel free to refer back to the examples above!)

-When you're done, use the puppet parser validate
+When you're done, use the puppet parser validate command to check your manifest.

-resource to manage the the sshd
+Before we add the file resource to manage the the sshd configuration,

-let's take a look at the relationship between the package
+let's take a look at the relationship between the package and service

 resources from another perspective: the graph.